ehabcharek/EMC-Tools/README.md

 ![thumbnail](https://public-files.gumroad.com/variants/z5hpq8yzizdc70teszaxu0ipe74y/3298c3eb001bbed90f1d616da66708480096a0a1b6e81bd4f8a2d6e9b831d301)

-*Works on versions 2.83 all the way up to 2.91.*
+*Works on versions 2.83 all the way up to 3.0 as of the time of writing.
+Will continue updating.
+If there are any issues or questions, please feel free to contact me!*

 [Documentation](https://www.artstation.com/artwork/4816nl)